mrmorphic/hwio/README.md

  *	Serial support for UART pins (lib, BeagleBone and R-Pi)
  *	SPI support; consider augmenting ShiftIn and ShiftOut to use hardware pins if appropriate (Beaglebone and R-Pi)
- *	define a way to model multi-pin capabilities. e.g LCD or MMC on BeagleBone
  *	LCD, particularly HD44780 (lib)
  *	Servo (lib)
  *	Stepper (lib)